ull0sm/my_first_project_java/README.md

 If the user enters -1, the game exits gracefully, ending the loop.

 Conclusion:
-This project demonstrates a logical flow where user input drives the game’s progression.
-The combination of loops, conditional statements, and error handling creates an interactive experience, allowing users to engage with the game while learning basic programming concepts.
+This project demonstrates a logical flow where user input drives the game’s progression, creating an interactive experience while learning basic programming concepts.